jericson/jericson.github.io/_posts/2022-12-16-find_emojis.md

 ```

 Before I added this restriction, I got a lot of ":gift:" emojis coming
 from an automated response.
 Automation frequently screws up data.
+By
+convention automated accounts have negative `user_id`s, so it's easy
+to filter them out.

 ```
 ) emoji_sample